nedbat/coveragepy/doc/config.rst

 [json] pretty_print
 ...................

-(boolean, default false) Controls if the JSON is outputted with whitespace formatted for human consumption (True) or for minimum file size (False).
+(boolean, default false) Controls if the JSON is outputted with white space formatted for human consumption (True) or for minimum file size (False).